street-lab-tech/Accessibility-Guidelines/Cognitive Support and Task Alignment/suitability-for-the-user's-tasks.md

-# Suitability for the User's Tasks
+# Suitability for the user's tasks

 **Definition:** The system supports users in completing tasks by aligning its functions and interactions models with their goals and workflows.